-A month has passed since we learned the sad news of Niki Lauda’s death.
-The Formula 1 paddock without Niki feels a little empty – and nowhere is that more apparent than here in Austria.
+A year has passed since we learned the sad news of Niki Lauda’s death.
+The Formula 1 paddock without Niki feels a little empty.

 The legacy Niki bestowed on the F1 community is immense.
 While the sport has a proud seventy years of history, the impact and global nature of the modern Championship was forged in the late 1960s and 1970s.
 There are a handful of racers who, through their exploits on track and off it, are the architects of the afterglow that followed the golden age.
 Niki is at the heart of that group – but for McLaren, his legacy is something else.

 McLaren were at a crossroads when Niki arrived in 1982.
 Bruce’s team had evolved into McLaren International through a merger with Ron Dennis’ Project Four Racing operation.
 Niki’s experience and confidence were instrumental in shaping this new McLaren, laying the groundwork for much of the success that would follow.

 Niki’s four seasons with McLaren, revolved around the Austrian Grand Prix.
 It was here, in one of the high, old places of European racing, that the lodestone for his relationship with McLaren resided.
 During a commentary stint in 1981, Niki’s desire to race reignited, and here in 1985 he announced his intention to retire for good at the end of that season.
 In between, he took his only Austrian Grand Prix victory in an outrageous 1984 race, setting up an epic title showdown with team-mate Alain Prost and creating a comeback story for the ages.

 Never shy of expressing an opinion, we think the best tribute we can pay is to hear the story in Niki’s own words.